RLPR: Radar-to-LiDAR Place Recognition via Two-Stage Asymmetric Cross-Modal Alignment for Autonomous Driving: Experiments

+To further elucidate this behavior, \tabref{tab:alignment_uni} reports the joint evolution of marginal entropy and unimodal discriminability.
+Under Frozen L, $H(R)$ fails to decrease significantly, and rather than improving via ``denoising," RPR performance actually degrades.
+This further suggests that the increase in $H(R)$ may not be an artifact of sensor noise.
+In the Both Trainable regime, although conditional entropy evolves similarly to Frozen R, both LPR and RPR performance drop severely due to the lack of a discriminative anchor.
+Conversely, under Frozen R, the LiDAR branch accommodates the radar manifold with minimal loss in LPR accuracy while preserving RPR performance.

-\textbf{Network Architecture:} To validate the efficacy of our network design, we conduct an ablation study on the core components: the Local Descriptor (LD), Global Descriptor (GD), and Polar Context Enhancer (PCE).
-We also evaluate a variant replacing our default channel-wise average pooling (CAP) with channel-wise max pooling (CMP) for local descriptor aggregation.
-As detailed in~\tabref{tab:architecture}, the LD‐encoded local structure and the global geometric context captured by GD complement each other effectively, both being essential to ensure accuracy and generalization capability.
-The PCE further enhances accuracy by suppressing noise and bridging the cross-modal domain gap.
-Finally, the performance degradation observed in the CMP variant justifies our adoption of CAP for local descriptor extraction.
+\textbf{Network Architecture:} We conduct an ablation study to evaluate the contribution of each core component.
+First, the Local Descriptor (LD) and Global Descriptor (GD) are ablated to assess their respective impacts.
+Furthermore, the Polar Context Enhancer (PCE) is evaluated by comparing our Mamba-based design against both its omission and a gating-based alternative (PCG).
+We also examine the choice of introducing channel-wise average pooling (CAP) for local descriptor extraction.
+Specifically, under strictly controlled conditions, we replace CAP with global average pooling (GAP) and channel-wise max pooling (CMP).
+As detailed in~\tabref{tab:architecture}, the LD and GD complement each other effectively, both being essential to ensure recognition accuracy.
+The incorporation of the PCE further enhances performance, and demonstrates the superiority of Mamba-based long-range modeling over the gating-based alternative.
+Finally, CAP significantly outperforms both CMP and GAP, justifying our architectural choices.